[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 Potomac Overlook Park

 It’s located in Arlington along the GW Parkway, but hiking the two miles of trails that meander through it feels like you’re much farther away from the bustle inside the Beltway.
 The short distance and pretty scenery makes it a nice place for a family walk in the woods, and a few other features make it especially great with little ones.
 There are rescued birds — owls and hawks — to visit outdoors, and there are opportunities to learn about Native Americans who once lived on the land and trees through QR codes on a self-guided hike.
-Through December 23, you can Search for Santa’s Helpers on a special scavenger hunt.
 The Nature Center is wonderful, too, if you’re okay with going indoors.
 Open 10am – 5pm Tuesday – Saturday, and 1-5pm Sunday.
 Admission is free.
 Read more about the park in this KFDC post.

 There are trails, wildlife sightings, and plenty of nature to explore on the 1,400+ acres of woods and wetlands throughout this park in Alexandria.
 Hike along the paved, dirt, and boardwalk trails, and you’re practically guaranteed to spot wildlife, most likely great blue herons and other birds during winter.
 The entire hike is just over a mile, and there are lookouts and benches where you can stop for breaks along the way to make it a couple of hours’ outing.
 Get directions to Huntley Meadows here.